Everest Base Camp Tour Itinerary

-After you check in the hotel, you are welcome to explore the city, visit nearby temples, do some shopping, try delicious Tibetan food in one of the local restaurants, or just take a rest.
+When we arrive in Lhasa, you are welcome to explore the city, visit nearby temples, do some shopping, try delicious Tibetan food in one of the local restaurants, or just take a rest.

 Walking around Bakhor Street can be an excellent choice for your first day in Lhasa.
 You will join crowds of pilgrims, local Tibetans, and monks circumambulating the Jokhang Temple.

-Most importantly, on your first day in Tibet, be sure to relax, enjoy your day and allow some time for acclimatizing.
+Most importantly, on your first day in Lhasa (elevation 3,650 meters), be sure to relax, enjoy your day and allow some time for acclimatizing.

 This tour visits the two most important religious sites in Tibet.

 The Potala Palace was the seat of the Dalai Lamas since the 17th century.
 First, the guide will take you to the Chak Pori Hill to take photos of the majestic Palace.
 We will then go inside and spend approximately 1.5 – 2 hours there.
 While there, you will see many of its most famous artifacts.

 There will be free time for lunch after visiting the Potala Palace.

 Time permitting, you can walk around the Potala Palace and join many of the local Tibetans.

 Next, we will walk towards the Jokhang Temple.
 It was built in the 7th century to display the Jowo Shakyamuni Statue – the statue of the 12-year-old Buddha before his enlightenment.
 The statue was created at the time when the historical Buddha lived.
 It is elaborately decorated with gold, jewels, and precious stones.

 After visiting the temple, we recommend taking a walk around Bakhor Street.